HusseinAdeiza/quai-cpu-miner/README.md

 This file is responsible for storing your settings.
 The settings saved in this file on starting the manager are what will be applied when it runs.

-Location: this stores the Region and Zone values for setting the mining location manually.
+Location: This stores the region and zone values for manually setting the mining location.
 (Will only be used if Optimize is set to false.)
 Values must correspond to the current Quai Network Ontology.
 At mainnet launch, the values for Region will be 1-3 and for Zone 1-3.
-So, for example, to mine on Region 2 Zone 3 you would save the Location value like this:
+So, for example, to mine on Region 2 Zone 3, you would save the Location value like this:

 Location: [2,3]